 The Correctional Officer Training and Assessment (COTA) program is an eight-week training and assessment program containing theory and practical skills based on job-related topics.
 It includes behavioural and skills-based assessment of recruits.
 There is a focus on professionalism and respect for Correctional Services’ diverse groups of staff, managers and offenders, with an emphasis on ensuring that correctional services’ workplaces and service delivery are inclusive, diverse, equitable, accessible and consistent with human rights principles.

 The cost of the program is as follows:

 - $1,000 for the course, plus $1,000 for room and board (for those residing on site at the Ontario Correctional Services College located in Hamilton) – this includes all meals from the on-site cafeteria.

-- Attendees may apply through the Correctional Officer Student Assistance Program (COSAP) for a loan to help offset costs of the program (details will be provided to those individuals invited to attend the COTA program).
+- the Correctional Officer Student Assistance Program (COSAP), which provides a loan to help offset costs of the program

 The program requires recruits to: